-The River Valley West reach is an important destination for diverse recreational experiences and is an ecologically diverse area that provides a critical corridor for wildlife movement along both sides of the North Saskatchewan River, with considerable areas of core habitat for wildlife and other species.
-Unique attractions such as Fort Edmonton Park, John Janzen Nature Centre, and Edmonton Valley Zoo, provide opportunities for Edmontonian and visitors alike to learn about the River Valley's history, cultural value, and natural systems.
-The reach also includes Terwillegar Park, which is a destination off-leash dog park for many in the City.
-Improved trail connections provide important recreational and active transportation connections eastwards into the Central reach.
+The River Valley West Reach is an important destination for diverse recreational experiences and is an ecologically diverse area that provides a critical corridor for wildlife movement along both sides of the North Saskatchewan River, with considerable areas of core habitat for wildlife and other species.
+Unique attractions such as Fort Edmonton Park, John Janzen Nature Centre, and Edmonton Valley Zoo provide opportunities for Edmontonians and visitors alike to learn about the river valley's history, cultural value, and natural systems.
+The reach also includes Terwillegar Park, which is a destination offleash dog park for many in the city.
+Improved trail connections will provide important recreational and active transportation links eastwards into the Central Reach.
 Restoration of riparian vegetation along the slopes and banks of the North Saskatchewan River will serve to improve ecological integrity and biodiversity.

-- Large, intact forested core habitat areas throughout the reach are important areas for maintaining local wildlife and biodiversity, while facilitating regional ecological connectivity and wildlife movement.
-Core habitat areas within Terwillegar Park, Fort Edmonton Park and Buena Vista Parks, as well as in Wolf Willow and Patricia Ravines, should be preserved and well-managed.
-Explore opportunities to address wildlife pinchpoints through restoration of riparian vegetation along the North Saskatchewan River. - Steep slopes and eroding cliff faces occur along the north and south banks of the North Saskatchewan River, with unique microclimates, vegetation communities and plant species present within Wolf Willow and Patricia Ravines. - Presence of non-native and invasive plant species throughout North Saskatchewan West including legislated weeds should be managed through removal and control measures.
+- Large, intact, forested core habitat areas throughout the reach are important areas for maintaining local wildlife and biodiversity, while facilitating regional ecological connectivity and wildlife movement.
+Core habitat areas within Terwillegar Park, Fort Edmonton Park and Buena Vista Park, as well as in Wolf Willow and Patricia Ravines, should be preserved and well-managed.
+Explore opportunities to address wildlife pinchpoints through restoration of riparian vegetation along the North Saskatchewan River. - Steep slopes and eroding cliff faces occur along the north and south banks of the North Saskatchewan River, with unique microclimates, vegetation communities and plant species present within Wolf Willow and Patricia Ravines. - Non-native and invasive plant species, including legislated weeds, should be managed through removal and control measures.
 Areas should be restored with native vegetation species post-removal. - Maintain and enhance wildlife connectivity at locations where steep valley slopes create pinchpoints for wildlife movement.
 Additionally, prioritize restoration within riparian areas near Fort Edmonton, at Buena Vista Park, and through Terwillegar Park.

 - The terrace overlooking the Whitemud Equine Centre offers amazing views west to the North Saskatchewan River.
 Unearthed stone artifacts found on the terrace offer insight into the early history of the area. - Fort Edmonton Park opened in 1974 and is an attraction with both original and reconstructed buildings from different eras of Edmonton's past.
-The attraction includes the Indigenous Peoples Experience (iyiniwak okiskêyihtamowiniwaw) which provides a perspective on Indigenous life in the Beaver Hills (Edmonton region). - Yorath House is a city-owned rental facility and designated Historic Resource in Buena Vista Park.
-Originally a private home owned by the Yorath Family, the house was constructed in 1949 during the postwar housing boom. - + The Edmonton Valley Zoo was officially opened by Mayor William Hawrelak in 1959.
-Today the Zoo offers authentic and engaging animal experiences that inspire the protection and conservation of animals in the world we live in. - Keillor Road once ran precariously close to the southern bank of the North Saskatchewan River.
-In 2002 a landslide washed the road into the river leaving behind a stack of 5.0m tall vertical concrete pillars and a disconnected road.
-Ultimately, the road was converted to a shared-use path and the pillars retrofitted to become a lookout that was named Keillor Point to honour Dr. Frederick Keillor (1883-1971).
+The attraction includes the Indigenous Peoples Experience (iyiniwak okiskêyihtamowiniwaw) which provides a perspective on Indigenous life in the Beaver Hills (Edmonton region). - Yorath House is a City-owned rental facility and designated Historic Resource in Buena Vista Park.
+Originally a private home owned by the Yorath Family, the house was constructed in 1949 during the postwar housing boom. - The Edmonton Valley Zoo was officially opened by Mayor William Hawrelak in 1959.
+Today the Zoo offers authentic and engaging animal experiences that inspire the protection and conservation of wildlife. - + Keillor Road once ran precariously close to the southern bank of the North Saskatchewan River.
+In 2002, a landslide washed the road into the river leaving behind a stack of 5m tall vertical concrete pillars and a disconnected road.
+Ultimately, the road was converted to a shared-use path and the pillars retrofitted to become a lookout named Keillor Point to honour Dr. Frederick Keillor (1883-1971).